Task Force 72 (model boat builders): History

 Task Force 72 originated in Australia in 1994, when a number of individuals building radio controlled models came together to form a voluntary association.

 The name derives from the military term for a group of warships operating to a common purpose, a task force, and the scale of the ship models being built (1:72).

 In the years since, the association has grown from a small number of model builders to several hundred currently active and former members located in Australia, the United States, United Kingdom, Canada, New Zealand and several other countries.

 At this time the largest grouping of members is located within Australia, although it is hoped to grow membership internationally.

-Annual Regatta
+Annual regatta

 The Association holds an annual regatta each year, normally at Wentworth Falls Lake, located in the Blue Mountains, west of Sydney in New South Wales, Australia.

 The Task Force 72 Annual Regatta is usually held in November or December of each calendar year.

-The 2018 Annual Regatta will be held on the weekend of Saturday 25 (10AM – 8PM) and Sunday 26 November (10AM – 4PM) at Naracoorte in South Australia.

-Two major prizes are awarded during the Regatta.
+Two major prizes are awarded during the Regatta: